jeremysprofile/jeremysprofile.github.io/README.md

 ### Save your content as a PDF
 In your browser, just print to PDF. **Make sure you turn off any page headers/footers and turn on printing background colors and images.**

+That being said, links won't work on the PDF version, so the actual webpage (either via your site or as a `.html` might be better).

 ![Firefox print options](./firefox_print_options.png)
 ![Chrome print options](./chrome_print_options.png)